Factbox: Risk of no-deal Brexit still seen low, delay likelier, banks say

 Reckons risk of a hard Brexit “by accident” has risen to 30 percent from 20 percent.
 The bank also now sees a 20 percent chance of no Brexit, down from around 25 percent earlier.
 It said that in any outcome involving a deal, an extension of the deadline could be necessary.

-The only bank surveyed by Reuters on Wednesday to actually cut the probability of no-deal Brexit.
-It now sees it at 15 percent, down from 20 percent previously, noting lawmakers’ clear appetite for a deal.
+Sees the probability at 20 percent, same as previously, noting lawmakers’ clear appetite for a deal.

-Says that following Tuesday’s vote, likelihood of no-deal Brexit would be 25-30 percent compared to 20 percent earlier.
+Says that following the parliament vote, likelihood of no-deal Brexit would be 25-30 percent compared to 20 percent earlier.
 Sees a delay to the deadline as “a certainty”.

-Reporting by London markets team; graphic by Ritvik Carvalho; Compiled by Sujata Rao; Editing by Peter Graff
+Reporting by London markets team; graphic by Ritvik Carvalho; Compiled by Sujata Rao; Editing by Andrew Cawthorne